beginner-codes/challenges/weekday/challenge_485.md

 Write a function that receives a list of words and a mask.
 Return a list of words, sorted alphabetically, that match the given mask.

 The `*` is a wildcard and will match any character.
 Any other character in the mask must be an exact match.
+If there are more characters in the string than in the mask, it is not a match.

 ## Examples
 ```python